-- Manufacturing a.
-Characteristics. and Production firms involved the are in manufacturing. processing. fabrication. packaging, or assembly of goods.
+- 2. Manufacturing and Production - a.
+Characteristics.
+Manufacturing and Production firms involved the are in manufacturing. processing. fabrication. packaging, or assembly of goods.
 Natural, man-made, raw, secondary, or partially completed materials may be used.
-Products may be finished or semi-finished and are generally made for the wholesale market, for transfer to other plants, or to order for firms or consumers.
-Goods are generally displayed or sold on site, but if so, they are a subordinate part of sales.
+Products may be finished or semi-finished and are generally made for the wholesale market, for transfer to other plants, or to order for firms or Goods generally consumers. are not displayed or sold on site, but if so, they are a subordinate part of sales.
 Relatively few customers come to the manufacturing site.
 Manufacturing and production activities within heavy commercial or light industrial areas are those that do not produce excessive noise, dust, vibration, or fumes. - b.
 Examples.
-Examples include uses from the two subgroups listed below: - i.
-Light Manufacturing: Industrial uses that do not generate excessive noise, dust, vibration or fumes, such that they can be located near residential and commercial zones without creating nuisance impacts.
-Uses include processing of food and related products where the materials and processing activities are wholly contained within a structure, such as bakery products, canned and preserved fruits and vegetables, sugar and confectionary products. and beverages; caterina establishments; breweries, distilleries, and wineries; manufacture of apparel or other fabricated products made from textiles, leather or similar materials; woodworking, including furniture and cabinet making; fabrication of metal products and fixtures: manufacture or assembly of machinery, equipment, or instruments. includina industrial, commercial, and transportation equipment, household items, precision items, photographic, medical and optical goods, artwork, jewelry, and toys; manufacture of glass, glassware, and pressed or blown glass; pottery and related products; printing, publishing and lithography production; sign making; and movie production facilities.
+Examples include uses from the two subgroups listed below: - Light Manufacturing: Industrial uses that i. do not generate excessive noise, dust, vibration or fumes, such that they can be located near residential and commercial zones without creating nuisance impacts.
+Uses include processing of food and related products where the materials and processing activities are wholly contained within a structure, such as bakery products, canned and preserved fruits and vegetables, sugar and confectionary products. and beverages: catering establishments; breweries, distilleries, and wineries; manufacture of apparel or other fabricated products made from textiles, leather or similar materials: woodworking. including furniture and cabinet making; fabrication of metal products and fixtures; manufacture or assembly of machinery, or instruments. including equipment. industrial, commercial, and transportation equipment, household items, precision items, photographic, medical and optical goods, artwork, jewelry, and toys; manufacture of glass, glassware, and pressed or blown glass; pottery and related products; printing, publishing and lithography production; sign making; and movie production facilities.

 Heavy Manufacturing: Industrial uses that should not be located near residential areas due to noise, dust, vibration or fumes that may be generated by the activities.
-Uses include processing of food and related products where some portion of the materials are stored or processed outdoors, such as dairies, slaughter houses, or feed lots; leather tanning and finishing; weaving or production of textiles; lumber mills, pulp and paper mills, and other wood products manufacturing; production of chemicals, rubber, structural clay, concrete, gypsum, plaster, bone, plastic, or stone products; primary metal including industries blast furnaces. foundries. smelting, and rolling and finishing of metal products; production and refinement of fossil fuels: concrete batching; and asphalt mixing; manufacturing of prefabricated structures, including mobile homes.
+Uses include processing of food and related products where some portion of the materials are stored or processed outdoors, such as dairies, slaughter houses, or feed lots; leather tanning and finishing; weaving or production of textiles; lumber mills, pulp and paper mills, and products manufacturing; other wood production of chemicals, rubber, structural clay, concrete, gypsum, plaster, bone, plastic, or stone products; primary metal including industries blast furnaces. smelting. and rolling and foundries. finishing of metal products; production and refinement of fossil fuels: concrete batching; and asphalt mixing; and manufacturing of prefabricated structures, including mobile homes.